AdzCoder/rocket-sensors/README.md

 This project successfully demonstrated practical application of embedded systems in aerospace instrumentation and provided valuable hands-on experience in sensor integration and real-time data acquisition.

-## Licence
+## License

-MIT Licence — see the [LICENCE](LICENSE) file for details.
+MIT License — see the [LICENSE](LICENSE) file for details.

 ---

-*Developed as part of the Engineering Design module at the University of Warwick.
-This project showcases practical application of electronic systems in aerospace engineering education.*
+_Developed as part of the Engineering Design module at the University of Warwick.
+This project showcases practical application of electronic systems in aerospace engineering education._